 Back to my father.
 He’s very disappointed in me, which means, of course, that we have to throw down.
 He hits hard.
 Very very hard.
 And he’s super-aggressive.
 However, his moveset is pretty predictable, and he’s not as nearly infuriating as Genichiro.
 Except for the fact that he breaks my posture so quickly, and one swipe of his sword can do half my health.
 I tried him a couple times, and he was seemed beatable, though frustrating.
 Except when he broke my posture in a few swipes and then killed me.
 I didn’t care for that at all.
 I checked a few videos and walkthroughs, and one suggestion was to keep running around, bait out one or two of his more punishable attacks, then use Whirlwind slash to hit him twice before backing off.
 I was pleased to see I had grasped the basic concept of waiting for one of his two most punishable moves and getting in a lick or two before backing off.
 The only thing I was missing was the Whirlwind Slash, which I quickly swapped in for whatever Combat Skill I had.

 I got to his first Deathblow in under ten tries.
 Believe me.
 That’s good for me.
 He fell to his knees and then pleaded for mercy.
 When I took a step towards him, he admonished me for being gullible, and he exploded with something and came at me again.
 I was prepared for it to take several dozen more tries, but a funny thing happened.
 His second form was actually easier than his first for whatever reason.
-He kept the same moveset, and the only difference I could tell was that he substituted the Lloyd’s Talisman** hand grenade for a poison bomb.
+He kept the same moveset, and the only difference I could tell was that he substituted a poison bomb for the Lloyd’s Talisman** hand grenade in the first phase.
 Either way, it made no difference and I got him on the first try (second phase, I mean).
 As I gave him the Shinobi Execution he deserved, he told me he was pleased with me after I told him he taught me well.
 I finally got my father’s approval!
 Too bad I had to kill him to get it.

 Once I was finished, I looked up the endings one more time.
 I had already locked out one ending, the supposed ‘bad ending’, and I wanted to make sure I knew when I locked out the others.
 As far as I can tell, it’s not until the very end, but there are several things I have to do if I want to walk down any of the three remaining paths.
 I’ve done the bulk of two of them, and I’m not sure I can move forward with one of those two because an NPC won’t do what she’s supposed to do.
 I know there is one more major area with one path (and, I think all of them include this area now that I locked out the bad ending?), and I have to say that I’m not looking forward to it.